sourceduty/Communication/README.md

 > Alex: "*It took me a while to learn that attributes are horrible as descriptions and communication is important."*

+> "*I'm usually confused when I read and edit this repo as people's stupidity is confusing.*"

 #
 ### Related Links